oguzhanbaser/NeuroSky-Automation/README.md

     -Node JS
     -Wiring Pi (To control Raspbery Pi pins)

 We used <b>Blur Admin</b> Dashboard to make web panel for all home users.
-This dhasboard work with AngularJS Framework and AngularJs compatible with Firebase.
-So it is very usefull for this application. because we use Firebase to communicate Raspberry Pi and Web panel.
+This dashboard work with AngularJS Framework.
+AngularJs is a very good framework to using Firebase.
+So it is very usefull for this application.
+Because we use Firebase to communicate Raspberry Pi and Web panel.

 ##Project Structure